QPH-Coding/QWebServer/docs/developer.log.md

 - 13:55:20: Finish Time Wheel.
 But I have no idea to test.

+- 16:30:42: Fix the `Timer` bug, it can reset correctly now.

 ## 2022.09.30

 - 23:58:03: Finish Async Log System.
 During the developing, I find I must create 2 thread to manage their timers separately and create a writer thread to write to a file.